GuillaumeLachaud/android-drawable-generator/README.md

         refDensity "xxhdpi"
         minDensity "ldpi"
+        forceOverwrite true

     }

 This plugin relies on ImageMagick to perform the resize.
 You must have it installed and available in your PATH variable.
+Make sure that Android Studio has the right PATH variable set.

 WORK IN PROGRESS
 ----------------